paddydoyle/staskfarm/README.md

 Note that if you supply more tasks than allocated CPU cores, it will allocate them in a simple round-robin manner.
-So if you have allocated 8 cores, it is fine to have the following:
+So if you have allocated 8 cores, it is fine to have the following in the `commands.txt`:

     ./my_prog my_input01 > my_output01
     ./my_prog my_input02 > my_output02